MrQuality/audiosplit/README.md

 The command above will create output files named similar to `meeting.chapter.001.mp3` inside the `segments/` directory.

+## Security considerations

+- AudioSplit canonicalizes the destination directory and sanitizes the input file stem and the `--postfix` argument before constructing output paths.
+- Path separators and `..` traversal sequences are replaced with underscores to ensure generated segment names cannot escape the selected directory.
+- The tool verifies write permissions using a throwaway file to detect permission or disk-space issues before encoding begins.

 ### Duration format

 Duration strings accepted by `--length` follow the grammar below: